SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

 Spellcasting Ability

 Self-­taught mystics rely on learning and then applying the inherent principles of magic by experimentation.
 They use Intelligence as their spellcasting ability modifier.
-You learn spells from any of the traditions lists other than the Theurg (see @Compendium[symbaroum5eplayersguide.ros-pg-player-guide-journal.437WBHVjRtODSilr]{01.5m - Listing of Spells}and onwards).
+You learn spells from any of the traditions lists other than the Theurg (see [[0 Spell Lists]]).

 Boundless Magic